tobydriscoll/udmath305/_notes/linear-systems/20-matrix-algebra.md

 $$  \mathbf{x} = \mathbf{A}^{-1} \mathbf{b}. $$

 Now, this does suggest that if the matrix inverse is unique--which it is--then the solution to the linear system is also unique.
-Beyond that, this answer is not very satisfying.
-It doesn't tell us how to find $\mathbf{A}$, or how to know whether it even exists.
+But this answer is purely theoretical.
+It doesn't tell us how to find $\mathbf{x}$, or how to know whether it even exists.
 So more remains to be done.